DESIGN TECHNOLOGY/CREATIVE ARTS

 The children create both 2D and 3D work, they are taught and encouraged to develop ideas, plan and design, and then make their product/ creation, finally the children will evaluate their work.
+They understand DT is an iterative process and are encouraged to speculate and reflect with lots of questions.

 The children will learn new skills and techniques, using different media and materials, these include:

-Consruction and joining, including woodwork.
+Construction and joining, including woodwork.

 Clay work- new techniques, such as coiling.